GeoffCox/sterling-svelte/src/routes/(app)/components/menubar/+page.md

 # MenuBar

-A horizontal list of menu items typically at the top of a window.
+A horizontal list of menus often at the top of a window.

+## Features

-- You can mix MenuItem components with non-menu item content such as a search box or buttons.
+- `MenuItem` components can be mixed with with non-menu items such as a search box or buttons.
+- ARIA compliant left/right arrow navigation
+- Raises events bubbling up the menu item hierarchy.

 ## Types